Remzi1993/jquery-manager/SECURITY.md

 ## Reporting a Vulnerability

 Please, give me time to fix this in a timely manner.
-You could mail me this at: ict@remzi.info or create a issue on our GitHub project page (https://github.com/Remzi1993/jquery-manager/issues).
+You could mail me this at: ict@remzi.info or create an issue on our GitHub project page (https://github.com/Remzi1993/jquery-manager/issues).
 I will reply/respond within 24 hours (due to diffrent time zones)